Articles on: Your FoodMarble journey

 How to Get the Most from Your Breath Testing

-As a general rule of thumb, it’s helpful to take a breath test first thing in the morning before eating.
-A pre-food reading provides a clear “baseline” to compare against later in the day.
-If you notice a high reading before breakfast, it may suggest that fermentation from the previous day’s meals is still taking place in your gut.
+It’s helpful to take a breath test first thing in the morning before eating.
+A pre-food reading gives you a clear “baseline” to compare with later in the day.

 Making It Easier with Reminders